 Can I Sue for a Dog Bite in California?

 California has a strict liability rule for dog bites under the right circumstances.
 The owner’s negligence is not a factor for determining your right to sue.

 If you or your loved one did not provoke the dog, trespass on property containing the dog, or attack the dog’s owner (provoking the dog to defend its owner), then you may be able to recover compensation for your damages.
 However, you cannot sue if a dog bite was caused by a police dog acting within the scope of the department’s policies.

 Keep in mind, the dog bite rule, as the name implies, only applies to bites.
 If a dog attacked you or a loved one, such as by knocking you down a flight of stairs, then you need to show the owner was somehow negligent.
 The strict liability rule would not apply in this case.
-There are cases where an owner may be deemed negligent under California law, so we encourage you to contact our attorneys with questions.
+There are cases where an owner may be deemed negligent under California law, so we encourage you to contact our premises liability attorney in Santa Rosa with questions.

 It is important to note that compensation from a dog bite claim or lawsuit could help cover: